nanguaxs/graph-constrained-reasoning/README.md

 ### Step 2: Graph Inductive reasoning

-We a general LLM to reason over multiple reasoning paths and hypotheses answers to produce the final answer without additional training.
+We use a general LLM to reason over multiple reasoning paths and hypotheses answers to produce the final answer without additional training.

 Run: `scripts/graph_inductive_reasoning.sh`